Epic Vietnam in 14 days

 Take 14 days to experience the real Vietnam by avoiding the obvious, getting off the beaten track and leveraging local knowledge.

-Book an Air New Zealand one-way fare to Ho Chi Minh City, catch domestic flights within Vietnam, then continue your adventure in neighbouring Laos or Cambodia.
+Book a one-way fare with Air New Zealand to Ho Chi Minh City via Hong Kong, Taipei or Singapore.
+Travel throughout Vietnam on domestic flights and then continue your adventure in neighbouring Laos or Cambodia.14 days

-Air New Zealand flies non-stop to Ho Chi Minh City on Wednesdays and Saturdays from 24 June to 25 October.
+Air New Zealand offers daily flights to Ho Chi Minh City via Singapore, Taipei or Hong Kong using partner airlines.
 Accommodation choices are vast, but for convenience it makes sense to find a base in District 3.
 Then you'll be handy to the edgy charms of alley art, street food, war relics, motorbike tours and local-style live entertainment.
 Once you've mastered Ho Chi Minh City, it's time for a country break with a few days of biking and boating on the Mekong Delta.

 Things to see and do in Ho Chi Minh City

 - Take a food tour on the back of a local's motorbike and get an inside view of Ho Chi Minh City's insane traffic